-Note: This way also still not autotoolized package can be autotoolized.
+Note: In this way not yet autotoolized package can be autotoolized.
 We just have to add the common autotool template files (configure.ac and Makefile.am for example) via a patch series to the package source and the autogen.sh to the patch directory.